 Location.
 Although not on the main road, the building is on a thoroughfare across the centre of Headingley.
 It is the mid-point of the old triangle that makes up the heart of Headingley (since pre-Doomsday records!) between St Michael’s Church, Headingley Methodist Church and where South Parade Baptist Church now stands;

 Car parking.
 As with the rest of Headingley, car-parking is in short supply.
-Our plan would be to have a strategy which encouraged the use of public transport and develop ministries within walking distance;
+Our plan would be to have a strategy which encouraged the use of public transport and develop ministries for those within walking distance;

 Age.
 It is an old building (1884) and was not built with the internet age in mind nor with ecological forethought!
 Nevertheless, it is eminently adaptable.